-Note: If you disable L2 mode for an instance from the Management Service, you must log on to the instance and disable L2 mode from that instance.
-Failure to do so might cause all the other Citrix ADC modes to be disabled after you restart the instance
+- If you disable L2 mode for an instance from the Management Service, you must log on to the instance and disable L2 mode from that instance.
+Failure to do so might cause

-By default interface 0/1 and 0/2 are selected for management LA.

-VLAN tag: specify a VLAN ID for the management interface.
+- all the other NetScaler modes to be disabled after you restart the instance - After an ADC instance is provisioned on SDX, you cannot delete an interface or channel from the ADC instance.
+However, you can add an interface or channel to the ADC instance. - Interface 0/1 and 0/2: By default, interface 0/1 and 0/2 are selected for management LA. - VLAN tag: Specify a VLAN ID for the management interface.
 Next, add data interfaces.

-Note: The interface IDs of interfaces that you add to an instance do not necessarily correspond to the physical interface numbering on the SDX appliance.
-For example, if the first interface that you associate with instance 1 is SDX interface 1/4, it appears as interface 1/1 when you log on to the instance and view the interface settings, because it is the first interface that you associated with instance 1.
+The interface IDs of interfaces that you add to an instance do not necessarily correspond to the physical interface numbering on the SDX appliance.
+If the first interface that you associate with instance 1 is interface 1/4, it appears as interface 1/1 when you view the interface settings on the instance.
+The numbering changes because it is the first interface that you associated with instance 1.